mandober/debrief.haskell/topics/polymorphism/higher-rank-type.md

 # Higher-rank type

-- rank-2 type, rank-n type, higher-rank type (HRT)
+- Rank-2 type, Rank-n type, Higher-rank Type (HRT)
-- Higher-rank types are functions that take polymorphic functions as their args
+- *Higher-rank types* are functions that take polymorphic functions as args
-- Complete type inference is known to be undecidable for HRT (impredicative) type systems
+- Complete type inference is known to be undecidable for HRT, i.e. these are the impredicative type systems

 ```hs